AlhaderMajd/Database-Vertical-Fragmentation-Analysis/README.md

 - All calculations are performed in the browser
 - Results are displayed in real-time
 - The interface is designed to be intuitive and user-friendly
+- The example data is pre-loaded in the tool for quick testing

 ## Future Improvements